jblaney1/An-Evaluation-of-Deep-Learning-Models-for-Classifying-Individual-Data-Instances-in-Time-Series/README.md

  - Josh Blaney -> jblaney1@uwyo.edu

-The comment structure for this work includes multi-line comment blocks for each function and class explaining what the purpose of the function/class is and how to interface with it.
+The comment structure for this work includes multi-line comment blocks for each function and class that explaining the purpose of the function/class and how to interface with it.
 Functions which implement non-obvious functionality also have internal comments.
 The top of each file includes a comment block very similar to the one at the top of this file but also listing all